Rutvikmodi/Java-Slicer-Version-1.0-/README.md

 # Java-Slicer-Version-1.0-
-Download the slicer file (rutvik.cpp), any of the source file and the GUI code.
+Download the slicer file (slicer.cpp), any of the source file and the GUI code.

 Pre-requisites: